 Customizing your RStudio app

-If the default RStudio Cloud Environment doesn't fit your needs, you can customize the size of the VM and dedicated storage in your workspace.
+If the default RStudio Cloud Environment doesn't fit your needs, you can customize the size of the virtual machine (VM) and dedicated storage in your workspace.
 You can modify the Cloud Environment at any time, even if you've already started working in the RStudio app.

-To adjust the virtual environment and/or compute power of your application, first click on the gear icon:
+To adjust the virtual environment and/or compute power of your application, first click on the gear icon in the cloud icon in the sidebar.

 Then, to access the RStudio configuration form, click on the Customize button at the bottom right of the (RStudio) Cloud Environment pane.